follnoob/pyed/README.md

 There is no installation required.
 The only thing you need is Python3 and wxPython Phoenix.

-This program is only tested with Python 3.5 and Linux Mint 18.
+only tested on Python 3.5.

+Supported operatingsystems:

+- Linux (Main development on Mint 18)
+- Windows 10

 ## Usage

 you can start pyed with the following command:

     python3 pyed.py

+## Bugs

+- Windows dosen't support wx default shortcuts

 ## Author and License